anegg0/doc.palm.readthedocs/docs/HowTo/Bridge.md

 You can get DAI by trading or selling it on exchanges such as [Coinbase](https://www.coinbase.com/), or taking out a loan on [MakerDAO](https://makerdao.com/en/).

-Transfer DAI onto your Ethereum Mainnet account on your MetaMask wallet.
+Transfer DAI into your Ethereum Mainnet account on your MetaMask wallet.

 ### 3. Transfer tokens between Ethereum Mainnet and Palm Mainnet

-Use [the Palm Mainnet bridge](https://app.palm.io/bridge) to transfer tokens between Ethereum Mainnet and Palm Mainnet, entering:
+Use [the Palm Mainnet bridge](https://app.palm.io/bridge) to transfer tokens from Ethereum Mainnet to Palm Mainnet, entering:

 - The transfer amount.
 - The token (DAI).
 - The destination address.

+You can similarly transfer tokens from Palm Mainnet to Ethereum Mainnet using the bridge.